Skip to main content

 Example pipeline configuration

-Here’s an example configuration file for streaming Polymarket order fills to a webhook endpoint:
+Here’s an example configuration file for streaming Polymarket order fills to a webhook endpoint, using the v2 dataset and a block number range to backfill a specific period:

 polymarket-orders-webhook.yaml